The sensational murder trial of Florence Maybrick that gripped Victorian society.

 Kate Colquhoun's fascinating history . . . critiques thoroughly and carefully the attitudes of the time - Scotsman

-Kate Colquhoun's previous non fiction titles were shortlisted for the Duff Cooper Prize 2004 and longlisted for the Samuel Johnson Prize 2003.
+Kate Colquhoun's non-fiction titles have been shortlisted for the Duff Cooper Prize 2004 and longlisted for the Samuel Johnson Prize 2004.
+Her books with Little, Brown were both shortlisted for the CWA Daggers non-fiction Prize: Mr Briggs' Hat in 2011 and Did She Kill Him? in 2014.
 As well as writing for several newspapers and magazines, she appears regularly on national radio and television.
-She lives in London with her husband and two sons.
+She lives in London with her two sons.